Affiliate links on Android Authority may earn us a commission. Learn more.

 - Take the first image.

-- Repeat step six until the brightest point in the image is exposed correctly.
+- Repeat step six until you expose the brightest point in the image correctly.

-- Repeat step eight until the darkest point in the image is exposed correctly.
+- Repeat step eight until you expose the darkest point in the image correctly.

-You may be wondering why I am not giving you a specific number of photos to shoot, which is something you see in most HDR tutorials.
+You may wonder why I am not giving you a specific number of photos to shoot, which you see in most HDR tutorials.
 Many claim to have some magic number of pictures you need to shoot, but the truth is HDR photography doesn’t work that way.

-How many photos you need to shoot highly depends on your scene, your equipment, the subject, light evaluation skills, and editing style.
-Depending on the situation, you can skip multiple f stops between exposures, but those are lessons for another day.
-Today we give you a general guide to capture all detail across the spectrum; from the darkest to the brightest points in your photo, as well as everything in between.
+How many photos you need to shoot depends on your scene, equipment, the subject, light evaluation skills, and editing style.
+Depending on the situation, you can skip multiple f-stops between exposures, but those are lessons for another day.
+Today we give you a general guide to capturing all detail across the spectrum; from the darkest to the brightest points in your photo, as well as everything in between.

 Merging your photos:

 You will need to find software that can merge bracketed photos into a single HDR image.
-Some popular ones include Lightroom, Lightroom CC, and Photoshop.
-More advanced users can get programs like Aurora HDR and Photomatix Pro 6.
-There aren’t many free alternatives out there, but a good one is Luminance HDR.
+Some popular ones include Lightroom and Photoshop.
+More advanced users can get programs like Luminar NEO and Photomatix Pro.
+There aren’t many free alternatives, but a good one is Luminance HDR.

-The steps for how to merge a photo are a little different with each program, so we can’t give you step-by-step directions.
-The idea should be across the board, though.
+The steps for merging a photo are slightly different for each program, so we can’t give you step-by-step directions.
+The idea should be similar across the board, though.
 Pick your images, tell the software to merge them, and edit to personalize the image.